Skip to main content

 Traction control watches what your rear wheels are doing.
 If it thinks the rear tyre is about to spin up or get loose, it eases the power back just enough to keep things in line.

-Got a heavy right hand?If you whack on too much throttle, especially on slippery stuff, traction control helps stop the back from stepping out.
+Traction control prevents the wheels from spinning in slippery conditions if too much throttle is applied.
 It’s a big help for learners, or if you’re on a bike you’re still getting to know your machine.

 • Motorcycle Stability Control (MSC): next-level safety